Overview on Testing for HHV-6 infection

 YES.
 This test can tell you if the proteins expressed were from replicating virus.
 Only Coppe Labs and IKDT perform this service commercially.
 This technique can also determine whether HHV-6A or HHV-6B is active.
 Analysis usually done on formalin fixed, paraffin embedded material.

 Tissue Biopsy – qualitative NO. This test cannot tell you if the virus is active.
-ViracorIBT offers a qualitative PCR test on tissues (liver, uterine, kidney, GI tract).
-Code: 6506 Depending on the lab, the virus can be typed.
+Eurofins-Viracor offers a qualitative PCR test on tissues (liver, uterine, kidney, GI tract).
+Code: 6506 Coppe Labs can perform immunohistochemistry from slides.
+Depending on the lab, the virus can be typed.
 Specimens should be sent frozen overnight, with no liquid added.
+Slides should be 4 microns and unstained.

 Tissue Biopsy – quantitative YES.
 This test can differentiate between low-level latent virus and active virus with high copy numbers.